thisisdavidbell/hello-ocp/0-go-hello-app/README.md

     - Resources - select DeploymentConfig for more Openshift specific functionality
     - Create a Route - leave ticked
  - Click on `Routing`
-   - enter a hostname, including the full hostname of your OCP system, e.g. hello-docker.apps.OCPHOSTNAME
+   - enter a hostname, including the full hostname of your OCP system, e.g. hello-dockerfile.apps.OCPHOSTNAME
    - Path: `/hello`
    - Target port - enter the same port as above, e.g. 8080 (A service will be created which exposes this port
  - Click `Create`
  - In the OCP web console, view the build, the deploymentConfig, service and route
- - Test the application:
+ - Test the application
-   `curl  hello-docker.app.OCPHOSTNAME/hello`
-   Note: you didn't specify a port, so the http default port of 80 is used.
-A route services the port up on 80 by default
+   - Select the 'Administrator' perspective
+   - Networking
+   - Routes
+   - Click the link under 'Location' for the appropriate route.
+     - Note this is just a http url.
+You can also use `curl URLFROMLOCATIONFIELD`
+     - Note: if this fails initially, the pod running your application may not be up yet.
+Try again in a minute.

 ### 8.b Create app from CLI from source code
 // _TODO_ - test later once pushed to public repo!!!